 Frequently Asked Questions

-All are asked to follow Louisville Zen Center's forms and customs (see below) while in attendance so be sure to arrive about 15 minutes early for a brief orientation before your first group meditation.
+We ask all attendees to follow Louisville Zen Center's forms.
+Please arrive 15 minutes early for a brief orientation before your first sitting.

-Do I need to bring my own meditation cushions?
+Do I need to bring my own cushions?

-Feel free to bring your own cushions.
-Traditional meditation equipment (zafus, zabutons, support cushions, benches, and chairs) is provided at Heart of Perfect Wisdom Zendo (HPWZ).
-Yoga props (bolsters, blankets, blocks, and chairs) are provided at Infinite Bliss Yoga (IBY).
+Feel free to bring your own.
+However, traditional meditation cushions are provided at Heart of Perfect Wisdom Zendo (HPWZ) and yoga props at Infinite Bliss Yoga (IBY).

 What should I wear?